Maria Prymachenko: Awards and recognition

 In 1966, Prymachenko was awarded the Taras Shevchenko National Prize of Ukraine.
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) declared that 2009 was the year of Prymachenko.
 The same year, the Likhachev boulevard in Kyiv was renamed in her honour.

 Pablo Picasso once said, after visiting a Prymachenko exhibition in Paris, "I bow down before the artistic miracle of this brilliant Ukrainian."

 Legacy

 Prymachenko's compositions were exhibited all over the former Soviet Union, Ukraine and other countries, including Poland, Bulgaria, France and Canada.
-Her albums were published widely all over the world.
+Over 650 of Prymachenko's works are held in the collection of the National Folk Decorative Art Museum.
 Her painting Rat on a Journey was copied by the famous Finnish designer Kristina Isola to a fabric design Folks in the Woods, which was also used by Finnair for aircraft décor.
 Her work is featured on stamps and coins from Ukraine.
+In 2019, the Odesa artist Stepan Ryabchenko dedicated his work to the work of Maria Prymachenko, combining her and his heroes in a large-scale panorama Dzherelo, which is located in Kyiv, at 5 Georgii Kirpa Street.

+In 2022 the Ukrainian House in Kyiv held a unique art exhibition called “Maria Paints”.
+It consisted of 100 previously Unknown Works by Maria Prymachenko from the private collection of the famous Kyiv art critic, Eduard Dymshyts.
+Following Russia's full-scale invasion of Ukraine in 2022, the Prymachenko painting Flowers grew near the fourth power unit was sold at a charity auction organized by the Serhiy Prytula Charitable Foundation for $500,000.
+The painting is from Prymachenko's Chernobyl series.

+In October 2023 - April 2024, Maria Prymachenko's works are exhibited at The Ukrainian Museum in New York.
+It features over 100 paintings, unique ceramic works, bespoke embroidered blouses, wooden plates, and several children’s illustration books.
+It is the first exhibition of Prymachenko’s art outside of Europe.
+In November 2024, the exhibition Dvi Marii was opened in the National Reserve "Sophia of Kyiv", which was dedicated to the work of two artists of naïve art – Maria Prymachenko and Mariia Halushko.

 In 1998, the minor planet (142624) Prymachenko was named by Klim Churyumov in her honour.

-Over 650 of Prymachenko's works are held in the collection of the National Folk Decorative Art Museum.

-In 2019, the Odesa artist Stepan Ryabchenko dedicated his work to the work of Maria Prymachenko, combining her and his heroes in a large-scale panorama "Dzherelo", which is located in Kyiv, at 5 Georgii Kirpa Street.